xpack/vscode-xpack-extension-ts/README.md

 ### Create a Hello World QEMU semihosted project

-In addition to native projects running on the host system, it is possible to create Arm and RISC-V bare metal projects running on QEMU.
+In addition to native projects running on the host system, it is possible to create Arm Cortex-M, Arm Cortex-A (32/64-bit) and RISC-V (32/64-bit) bare metal projects running on QEMU.

 When this command is invoked, VS Code instantiates the separate project template available from: